-- If no reference is selected, the target with the highest dye concentration in the highest channel is used as the reference. - If more than one reference is selected in the well, checkboxes appear to the right for using the reference in the plot.
+- If no reference is selected, the target with the highest dye concentration in the highest channel is used as the reference.
+For example, if there are targets in all six channels, the target in Channel 6 is used; however, if there are targets only in the first five channels, then Channel 5 is the reference target. - If more than one reference is selected in the well, checkboxes appear to the right for using the reference in the plot.